mkruisbrink/mkruisbrink.github.io/_posts/2022-03-09-exchanges-cex-dex.md

 ------------------------------------------------------------------------

-## Step 5: Select, manipulate and plot
+## Step 5: select, manipulate and plot

 Here we pipe (`%>%`) our cleaned data into the `ggplot()` function to obtain graphics.